Qqwy/cc_freeops/README.md

 # C++ Free Operators
 An implementation of automatic free binary operator generation when their respective compound operators are known.

+## Why is this useful

+Defining free operators is a hassle because it requires writing a lot of error-prone repetitive boilerplate.
+We want most binary operators to be defined as _free_ operators so that regardless of your class being used as first or as second parameter, automatic conversion will have a chance of happening.

 ## How does it work:

 The following nice Template Metaprogramming techniques are used: